-Macy-Baker leads of one of the top women’s tennis programs in the Northwest Conference.
-In the span of 11 seasons, the Wildcats have captured six NWC titles and three invitations to the NCAA Division III regional playoffs.
+Considered one of the top women’s programs in the NWC, the Wildcats have won seven NWC titles and secured four invitations to the NCAA Division III regional playoffs over the past 14 seasons.

 Prior to joining Linfield, Macy-Baker coached girls tennis for four seasons at McMinnville High School, leading the Grizzlies to a 51-20 dual match record, a district and league tournament title, and a fifth-place finish at the Oregon Class 6A state championship tournament in 2010.

 She also taught special education in the McMinnville School District since 2006, first at McMinnville High School and more recently as special education case manager at Duniway Middle School.

 Macy-Baker served similar roles at Bend’s Mountain View High School while also leading the Bend Metro Parks and Recreation District’s youth tennis summer program.